 Mindfulness pioneer Jon Kabat-Zinn has said that, “mindfulness is a way of befriending ourselves and our experience.”
 Among the ‘hustle and bustle’ of all your occupational, physical, and personal expectations and responsibilities, act as a friend to yourself.
 It is truly the relationship in our life which needs the most attention, as it is the one that will last the longest!

 Have some mindfulness practices that you already integrate into your life and want to share?
 Comment on this post!
 And, if you want to get started but are unsure of where to begin, or if you’re looking to strengthen existing practices, please feel free to reach out to our office, A Better Life Therapy, LLC, at (267) 838-0066.

 Befriend yourself.
 Be well.
 Namaste (the light in me, honors the light in you).

-Carly McDade, MS is a therapist practicing in Center City Philadelphia.
+Carly McDade, LMFT is a therapist practicing in Center City Philadelphia.
 Carly uses mindfulness based practices to support individuals, couples, and familes.
 You can reach Carly directly at McDadeMFT@gmail.com or by using the contact form below.